jube-home/www.jube.io/_pages/agreements/jtos-version-1-0.md

 7.1 To the maximum extent permitted by law, the Provider shall not be liable for:
 (a) any indirect, incidental, consequential, or special loss or damage;
 (b) any loss of profit, revenue, savings, data, goodwill, or opportunity;
-(c) any claim arising out of or in connection with the Client’s misuse of the Deliverables.
+(c) any claim arising out of or in connection with Client misuse of the Deliverables.
 7.2 The Provider’s total aggregate liability in contract, tort (including negligence), or otherwise arising out of or in connection with these Terms shall not exceed the total fees paid by the Client to the Provider under the relevant agreement in the 12 months preceding the claim.

 ---